What can you do With Leftover Ham?

 Using pastry, ham, eggs and some onion or anything else you like you can whip up a delicious pie.
 Check out a recipe here.

 Quiche can be made either crustless or with a base using pastry, rice or bread.
 Whisk eggs, diced ham and vegetables together such as onion, capsicum, asparagus or anything you like, add some cheese and bake.
 It’s an easy dish that can be eaten hot or cold, frozen for later or is great for lunches.
 You can also make mini quiches in muffin trays.
-We have a recipe for it in 26 ingredients.

 Ham and vegetable bake, pasta bake, zucchini bake and similar dishes are easy ways to use up ham.
 All of them can be frozen to eat later too.
 Ham and vegetable bake can be ham, veggies, cheese and eggs.
 Pasta bake is simple when you cook a packet of pasta, add a sauce such as white sauce, tomato sauce or a store bought pasta bake sauce, stir through the ham and vegetables, sprinkle with cheese and bake.
 Zucchini bake can be found here.